 Following on from the success of the Dolly Parton Imagination library, we have introduced our own parent reading workshops in nursery where we model effective book sharing to our parents.
 Our aim is to get pupils and parents excited about reading and inspire them to become life-long readers.
 This was supported by Delta Academies Trust who provided all pupils in the foundation stage with their own quality traditional tale, nursery rhyme book and a book bag.
 This is then further developed in Reception and Key Stage One during weekly Parent/ Carer reading sessions.

 We want the pupils to develop a love of reading.
 This is encouraged through the use of reading challenges, our school library and class texts.
 We ensure all of our pupils read widely and often, with fluency and comprehension appropriate to their age.
 Furthermore, we arrange engaging experiences such as author visits, library visits and book fayres to expose the pupils to the joy that reading can bring.
 We are also part of the Doncaster stories project.
 This provided every pupil in KS2 with a Roald Dahl book.
 This project aims to involve and inspire the community with developing a love of reading.

 A strategic approach to story time is being embedded.
-All pupils in the academy enjoy listening to an age appropriate story at 1:15pm every day.
+All pupils in the academy enjoy listening to an age appropriate story every day.
 Each classroom is transformed in to an inviting environment where the pupils are able to lose themselves in the imaginary world inspired by the story telling experience.
 Story tellers are also invited in to school on a weekly basis to provide either a lunchtime or afterschool session